cyclr/docs/pages/embedding/call-a-connector-method.md

 ### Introduction

-In this guide, you will use Cyclr API to call a connector method.
+In this guide, you will use the Cyclr API to call a connector method.
 Cyclr will act as a proxy and pass your request to the external application.

 Before you start, make sure you have created an end user account and authenticated a connector.